 GDP (QoY) (China)

 The Chinese economy was growing by 6.8% and 6.9% throughout in 2017 and into the Q1 of 2018.
 But, growth started slowing in Q2 of last year coming at 6.7% and then in Q3, the GDP number for Q3 came at 6.5% , missing expectations of 6.6%.
 The tariffs that US President Donald Trump placed on $250 billion products of Chinese origin and the trade war have taken their toll on China and it seems like the economy is decelerating, as in most of the world.
-In Q4, economic growth fell to just 6.4% but we saw a reverse last month on Chinese manufacturing and services industries after the Chinese government introduced a stimulus plan to help.
+In Q4, economic growth fell to just 6.4% YoY but we saw a reverse a few months ago on Chinese manufacturing and services industries after the Chinese government introduced a stimulus plan to help.
 In Q1 of this year, he Chinese economy is expected to have increased by 6.3% on an annualized basis, which would mean a cool-off, but growth remained unchanged at 6.4%.
 But the global economy has slowed in Q2 as the trade war escalated again and the Chinese economy felt that as well, as growth slowed to 6.2%.
 In Q3 growth fell to 6.0% and it is expected to remain at the same levels in Q4 as well.
 Please follow us for live coverage of this event by experienced market analysts.

 <% indicator.indicator_name %>

 About GDP (QoY) (China)